 The Authority is exposed to various risks of loss related to torts: theft of, damage to and destruction of assets; errors and omissions; and injuries to employees.
 The State of Georgia utilizes self-insurance programs established by individual agreement, statute or administrative action to provide property insurance covering fire and extended coverage and automobile insurance and to pay losses that might occur from such causes; liability insurance for employees against personal liability for damages arising out of performance of their duties; cyber insurance for losses and out of pocket expenses incurred as a result of damage to data, systems or income defense and liability incurred as a result of employee's actions; survivors' benefits for eligible members of the Employee's Retirement System; consolidating processing of unemployment compensation claims against state agencies and the payment of sums due to the Department of Labor; and worker's compensation statutes of the State of Georgia.
+These self-NOTE 13 - RISK MANAGEMENT (CONTINUED)

-These selfinsurance funds are accounted for as internal service funds of the State of Georgia where assets are set aside for claim settlements.
+NOTES TO THE FINANCIAL STATEMENT FOR THE FISCAL YEAR ENDED JUNE 30, 2023 insurance funds are accounted for as internal service funds of the State of Georgia where assets are set aside for claim settlements.
 The majority of the risk management programs are funded by assessments charged to participating organizations.
 A limited amount of commercial insurance is purchased by the self-insurance funds applicable to property, employee and automobile liability, fidelity, and certain other risks to limit the exposure to catastrophic losses.
 Otherwise, the risk management programs service all claims against the State and/or Authority for injuries and property damage.

-Financial information relative to self-insurance funds is presented in the financial reports of the Department of Administrative Services and the ERS for the year ended June 30, 2022.
+Financial information relative to self-insurance funds is presented in the financial reports of the Department of Administrative Services and the ERS for the year ended June 30, 2023.